ZeroPass/pymrtd/README.md

 # 1. Parse SOD and get signing certificates (DSC, CSCA)
 sod = SOD.load(...)
-if len(sod.dsCertificates) == 0: # SOD is not required to store it's signer DSC certificate. raise Exception("Can't verify SOD signature, no DSC found")
+if len(sod.dsCertificates) == 0: # SOD is not required to store it's signer DSC certificate. raise Exception("Can't verify SOD, no DSC found")

 dsc  = sod.dsCertificates[0] # SOD can store more than 1 DSC certificate by definition csca = fetchCSCAofDSC(sod.dsCertificates[0])